Our doctors hear “we want twins” regularly from patients.

 And it’s understandable.
 Twins are cute on Instagram.
 Two babies at once can instantly fulfill patients’ family building goals.
 Inevitably, our patients are deflated when we discourage them to want twins.

 One healthy baby at a time.
 It’s advice that couples tend to ignore when talking to their fertility doctor.
 Because the cost of fertility treatment is high and is usually not covered by insurance, the idea of two babies for the price of one is an attractive proposition.
-So many couples hedge their bets and gamble that more eggs at the time of IUI or transferring multiple embryos for IVF will increase the chances of getting pregnant.
+So many couples hedge their bets and gamble that more eggs at the time of intrauterine insemination or transferring multiple embryos for in vitro fertilization will increase the chances of getting pregnant.
 It is a common thought with many infertile couples that “we have been trying for so long, we could have our full family instantly!”

 Twins and higher order gestation create lots of risks for both mother and children